rlicata34/se_project_aroundtheus/README.md

 # Around The U.S.

-This is the third project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design provided on Figma.
+This is a project from the Software Engineering program at TripleTen.
+It was created using HTML, CSS and Javascript based on the design provided on Figma.

 ## Project features